 - Contact the student* (preferably in writing) to arrange a time to meet with the student about the alleged academic misconduct incident.
-Faculty must complete an Academic Misconduct Incident Report.
-Make certain to include copies of the original exam or assignment.
-Faculty can upload these files into the incident report as the document is completed.
-(If you plan to recommend suspension or expulsion as a sanction, please complete the incident report and submit it Student Conduct prior to meeting with the student.)
+If you plan to recommend suspension or expulsion as a sanction, please complete the Academic Misconduct incident report and submit it Student Conduct prior to meeting with the student.

 - At the meeting with the student, make certain to complete the following tasks:

 - Explain your concerns and present the evidence and information to the student which you believe supports your allegation that the student committed academic misconduct;

 - Allow the student an opportunity to explain himself or herself;